 - Soak in a bathtub of tepid, plain, soap-free water (soap can irritate the burn).

 - Gently pat the skin dry afterward - do not rub it

 - Apply a soothing cream, lotion, or another preparation approved by a

 physician or pharmacist

-- Some preparations, in particular those containing benzocaine (Endocaine, Hurricaine), can trigger an allergic reaction in some individuals, and certain ointments can retard healing by sealing off the skin from the air.
+- Some preparations, in particular those containing benzocaine (Endocaine, Hurricaine), can trigger an allergic reaction in some individuals, and certain ointments can slow healing by sealing off the skin from the air.

-- If the discomfort is significant, take an OTC painkiller such as acetaminophen (Tylenol and others) or ibuprofen (Advil, Medipren, Motrin, Nuprin, PediaCare Fever, and others)
+- If the discomfort is significant, take an OTC painkiller such as acetaminophen (Tylenol and others) or ibuprofen (Advil, Motrin, PediaCare Fever, and others).

-- These medications also can be used to treat headache associated with sunburn.
+- These medications also can be used to treat headache or body ache associated with sunburn.
 Headache may be caused by dehydration.
-Drinking plenty of fluids (no caffeine or alcohol) is one way to prevent dehydration while out in the sun for prolonged periods of time.
+Drink plenty of fluids (no caffeine or alcohol) to prevent dehydration while out in the sun for prolonged periods of time.

-- Moisturizing measures with creams or Aloe Vera gel may also help with symptoms of sunburn.
+- Moisturize with creams or aloe Vera gel may also help with symptoms of sunburn.

 Find out what women really need.